 Prepare whipped cream.

 Wash and dry all fresh fruit.

-Place the fruit around the lower edge of the cake.
-Then place more fruit around the opposite top edge of the 6-inch cake.
+Place the fruit on the lower edge of the cake.
+Then place more fruit on the opposite top edge of the 6-inch cake.

 If you want, you can add in baby’s breath around the fruit.